Trending

 Yeah.

-One of the things you couldn’t see in the picture, maybe in crown was the alligator. tears coming out of my eyes You did oh It was I have another picture I think I posted it on my actual Miss Stanley County page.
+One of the things you couldn’t see in the picture, maybe in crown was the alligator tears coming out of my eyes.
+I have another picture I think I posted it on my actual Miss Stanley County page.
 Yeah, and as soon as I won I made this face.
-I was like So funny and I have a picture of it and it’s one of my favorite pictures just that genuine reaction It’s the surprise because I was so shocked.
+It’s one of my favorite pictures just that genuine reaction.
+It’s the surprise because I was so shocked.
 Yeah, I mean I competed all year last year in I got close at some points.
 I got first runner up or the talent award, but I never actually won the title.
 And so to actually win a title, to be able to hold the title and hold the crown on my head was, that was a moment.

 And I was so happy.
 I was just so ready to share that with everything that all of my followers do.
-And I’m just like, that’s my girl. girl !”
+And I’m just like, that’s my girl!”

 Thank you, thank you for inviting me.